-- (a) The proposed use or uses must be of such size and character that it will be in harmony with the appropriate and orderly development of the Neighborhood Business District. - (b) The location, size, intensity, and periods of operation of any such proposed use must be designed to eliminate any possible nuisance likely to emanate therefrom which might be adverse to occupants of any other nearby permitted uses. - (c) The proposed use must be in accord with the spirit and purpose of this Chapter and not be inconsistent with, or contrary to, the objectives sought to be accomplished by this Chapter and principles of sound planning. - (d) The proposed use is of such character that the vehicular traffic generated will not have an adverse effect, or be detrimental, to the surrounding land uses or the adjacent thoroughfares. - (e) The proposed use is of such character and intensity and arranged on the site so as to eliminate any adverse effects resulting from noise, dust, dirt, glare, odor, or fumes. - (f) The proposed use, or change in use, will not be adverse to the promotion of the health, safety, and welfare of the community.

-(a) Any restaurant with a drive-thru, any restaurant with a bar/lounge, and any restaurant open 24 hours (Amended - Ordinance 1280 - 5/22/89) (Amended - Ordinance 1425 - 9/24/98) (Amended - Ordinance 1699 - 12/27/18)
+- (a) The proposed use or uses must be of such size and character that it will be in harmony with the appropriate and orderly development of the Neighborhood Business District. - (b) The location, size, intensity, and periods of operation of any such proposed use must be designed to eliminate any possible nuisance likely to emanate therefrom which might be adverse to occupants of any other nearby permitted uses.

+- (c) The proposed use must be in accord with the spirit and purpose of this Chapter and not be inconsistent with, or contrary to, the objectives sought to be accomplished by this Chapter and principles of sound planning. - (d) The proposed use is of such character that the vehicular traffic generated will not have an adverse effect, or be detrimental, to the surrounding land uses or the adjacent thoroughfares. - (e) The proposed use is of such character and intensity and arranged on the site so as to eliminate any adverse effects resulting from noise, dust, dirt, glare, odor, or fumes. - (f) The proposed use, or change in use, will not be adverse to the promotion of the health, safety, and welfare of the community. - (2) Uses - (a) Any restaurant with a drive-thru, any restaurant with a bar/lounge, and any restaurant open 24 hours (Amended Ordinance 1280 5/22/89) (Amended Ordinance 1425 9/24/98) (Amended Ordinance 1699 12/27/18) - (b) Small Box Retail subject to the following conditions: (Amended Ordinance 1734 4/22/21) - 1.
+Cannot be located any nearer that one (1) mile (5,280 linear feet) as measured from property line to property line to any other small box retail location. - 2.
+Hours of operation are limited to 8:00a.m.
+To 10:00p.m. - 3.
+Any small box retail location approved prior to the effective date of this section shall be considered a legal nonconforming use.

 - (1) All business establishments shall be retail or service establishments dealing directly with consumers.
-All goods produced on the premises shall be sold at retail on the premises where produced. - (2) The outdoor storage, display, or servicing of goods or materials shall be prohibited irrespective of whether or not they are for sale. - (3) Warehousing or indoor storage of goods or material in quantity greater than normally incidental to the above permitted uses shall be prohibited.

-- (4) At least fifty (50%) percent of any required front yard shall be landscaped.
+All goods produced on the premises shall be sold at retail on the premises where produced. - (2) The outdoor storage, display, or servicing of goods or materials shall be prohibited irrespective of whether or not they are for sale. - (3) Warehousing or indoor storage of goods or material in quantity greater than normally incidental to the above permitted uses shall be prohibited. - (4) At least fifty (50%) percent of any required front yard shall be landscaped.
 Along any side or rear lot line abutting a street, there shall be a continuous landscaped area with a minimum width equal to one-half (1/2) the width of the required yard.
 The landscaped strip need not be provided at points of approved vehicular access and may incorporate vegetated stormwater management measures.
 This landscaping requirement is necessary to maintain the transitional character of the area that this district is intended to preserve.
-(Amended Ordinance 1678 7/6/17) - (5) Landscape plans and Green Infrastructure/Low Impact Development methods required per Article 4 Section 5.31(21)(b).
-(Amended Ordinance 1678 7/6/17)
+(Amended - Ordinance 1678 - 7/6/17)

+(5) Landscape plans and Green Infrastructure/Low Impact Development methods required per Article 4 Section 5.31(21)(b).
+(Amended - Ordinance 1678 - 7/6/17)